classgraph/classgraph/README.md

 **Solution:** You can't cast from `Class<Widget>` to `Class<Widget<?>>`, but you can cast from `Class<Widget>` to `Class<? extends Widget<?>>` with only an `unchecked conversion` warning, which can be suppressed.

+Note that `SubclassMatchProcessor<Widget<?>>` can now be properly parameterized to match the type of widgetClassRef, and no cast is needed in the function call `registerSubclass(widgetClass)`.

+(Also note that it is valid to replace all occurrences of the generic type parameter <?> with a concrete type parameer, e.g. <Integer>.)

 ```java
     public static void main(String[] args) {
         // Declare the type as a variable so you can suppress the warnings